-Figure 2, below, breaks down the number of referrals we received, the number of individual people referred to us during the year, the referred, their age, diagnosis, referral source, and other useful information.
+Figure 2, below, breaks down the number of people referred to us during the year, the number or referrals received, their age, diagnosis, referral source, and other useful information.
 This information is for St Helena as a whole, but there are service specific versions in the pages that follow.